Developer guide

 docs/source/user_guide/tutorial.rst

-3. Use Sphinx to generate the html documentation:
+Sphinx can then be used to generate the html documentation:

 cd docs